EOSIO/welcome/docs/04_protocol/01_core/04_accounts_and_permissions.md

 In the current EOSIO implementation, the implicit default permission linked to all actions is `active`, which sits one level below the `owner` permission within the hierarchy structure.
 As a result, the `active` permission can do anything the `owner` permission can, except changing the keys associated with the owner.
 The `active` permission is typically used for voting, transferring funds, and other account operations.
 For more specific actions, custom permissions are typically created below the `active` permission and mapped to specific contracts or actions.
 Refer to the [single/multi user permission example](https://developers.eos.io/eosio-nodeos/docs/accounts-and-permissions#section-putting-it-all-together) for more details.

 [[info | Custom Permissions]]
-| EOSIO allows to create custom permissions and hierarchies in parallel branches that stem from the owner permission.
+| EOSIO allows to create custom hierarchical permissions that stem from the owner permission.
 This allows finer control over action authorizations.
 It also strengthens security in case the `active` permission gets compromised.
-For such an alternate permission structure, visit: [https://medium.com/eos-new-york/86ad99fd8c40](https://medium.com/eos-new-york/86ad99fd8c40).
+For such an alternate permission structure, check [Safe Mode Permissions](https://medium.com/eos-new-york/86ad99fd8c40).

 ## 3.2.
 Authority Table